Rapid, Cost-Effective FFIEC Guidance and PCI DSS Regulatory Compliance

 - PassFaces – installed on user’s device

-- Matrix Cards – Challenge-response ISO 7810-compliant printed cards; issued to users
+- Matrix Cards – Challenge-response ISO 7810-compliant printed cards; issued to users.
+Low tech, very inexpensive “bingo card” style solution.

-- OneCard – World’s first all-in-one converged security credential; issued to users
+- OneCard – World’s first all-in-one converged logical and physical security credential and ID badge; issued to users

-- OTP Display Cards – ISO 7816-compliant smart cards with display, keypad, and mag stripe; issued to users
+- OTP Display Cards – ISO 7816 and OATH compliant authenticator cards with display, optional on-card PIN pad, mag stripe, EMV or PKI chip; issued to users

-- OTP Keyfobs & Mini-Keyfobs - Hardware tokens; issued to users
+- OTP Keyfobs & Mini-Keyfobs – Traditional hardware tokens; issued to users

 - Third Party OTP Tokens – OATH-compliant and proprietary RSA tokens; issued to users